Murmurations Map

 Use the search options and URL parameters explained below to create custom map views of geolocated data in Murmurations.

-Select a schema if you want to narrow down the results to nodes whose profiles are based on a specific schema.
-The default is to show all nodes in Murmurations ("all schemas").
+The default schema is the Organizations schema.
+Select a different schema if you want to narrow down the results to nodes whose profiles are based on a specific schema.

 Search for nodes who have one or more tags associated to their profiles.
 For example: bio, demeter